anuwu/DAGN-Blindtest/README.md

 Steps to query SDSS to obtain galaxy objIDs -
 1. Create an account on http://www.sciserver.org/ if you don't already have one.
 2. Send an e-mail to dagn2020iia@gmail.com with your SciServer username.
-I shall add you to the collaborative group that contains the master table of all galaxy
+I shall add you to the collaborative group that contains the master table of all galaxy.
+The name of the group is AstrIRG_DAGN.
 3. Open CasJobs and execute any query on SDSS DR16's view named 'Galaxy'.
 Ensure to insert the following phrase at the appropriate location in your query.

 > NOT IN (SELECT * FROM AstrIRG_DAGN.dagn2020.SDSSDR16_Galaxy_Master)